-1. Keep the Design Consistent Throughout the House.
-Try to pick mostly neutrals and a couple of accent colors that will be continued throughout the home.
+Try to pick mostly neutrals with a couple of accent colors that will be continued throughout the home.
 Every room should connect to those around it in some way.
-If not you end up with a disjointed home.

-9. Invest In Antiques (if none have been handed down) they can give your space a sense of history and character.
-They help create a curated look and create a sense of history.
+(if none have been handed down) they can give your space a sense of history and character.
+They help create a curated look.
 Antique furniture becomes timeless when incorporated with other styles and furnishings.
 The gallery wall with antique oil paintings lends character and charm to this fabulous living space by Ware Porter.
 The beautiful crown molding adds interest to the neutral wall color.